Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Type taskmgr and click OK.

-- Right-click on Cortana from the Processes tab and select Open File Location.
+- In the Task Manager, right-click on Cortana from the Processes tab, and select Open File Location.

 - This should take you to the following location: